LeanneB2013/LeanneB2013/README.md

 I'm super new to GitHub and all things code, but am keen to learn.
 My big interest is data science, and I'm working on a maths degree in my free time.
 I'm all about the numbers :-)

-Just signed up to do the CodeFirstGirls Data Sceince degree, and I'm both terrified and excited in equal measure!
+Just signed up to do the CodeFirstGirls Data Science degree, and I'm both terrified and excited in equal measure!